Federated Learning of Generative Image Priors for MRI Reconstruction: Methods

 \subsection{Architectural Details}

-The unconditional adversarial model in FedGIMP is comprised of a generator with mapper and synthesizer subnetworks, and a discriminator.
-The mapper contained 8 fully-connected layers receiving a standard normal vector and a one-hot binary encoding vector of site index as inputs, and it output 32 intermediate latent variables.
-The synthesizer contained 8 layers.
+The unconditional adversarial model in FedGIMP used a mapper with 8 FC layers receiving a standard normal vector and a one-hot binary encoding vector of site index as inputs, while outputting 32 intermediate latent variables.
+A synthesizer with 8 layers was used, where each layer contained a bilinear upsampling block for 2-fold increase of feature map resolution, followed by two serial cascades of Conv, NI and AdaIN blocks.
 The first layer received a 4x4 map of learnable constant values, initialized with ones, as input.
-Within each layer, an upsampling block increased feature map resolution by a factor of 2 via bilinear interpolation, followed by two serial cascades of convolution, noise injection and adaptive instance normalization blocks.
-The learnable noise variable was randomly initialized from a standard normal distribution at each feature map location.
-The discriminator had 8 layers.
-Each layers contained a downsampling block to reduce the resolution by a factor of 2 via bilinear interpolation, and a convolution block with 3x3 kernel size.
-Leaky ReLU activation functions were used in fully-connected layers of the mapper, in noise-injection blocks of the synthesizer and in convolution blocks of the discriminator.
-Two separate channels at the generator's output layer and the discriminator's input layer were used to represent real and imaginary parts of complex MR images.
+The learnable noise variable was randomly initialized from a standard normal distribution.
+A discriminator with 8 layers was used, each containing a bilinear downsampling block for 2-fold reduction in resolution, and a convolution block with 3x3 kernel size.
+Leaky ReLU activation functions were used.
+Two separate channels at the generator's output and the discriminator's input were used to represent real and imaginary parts of complex MR images.
 During training, images were zero-padded to match the resolution of the output layer if needed.
 During inference, synthesized images were centrally cropped based on the size of the acquisition matrix prior to calculation of data-consistency loss.
-The synthesizer and discriminator were trained progressively, starting with a single layer at the lowest resolution and introducing subsequent layers gradually \cite{StyleGAN1}.
+The synthesizer and discriminator were trained non-progressively, with all layers intact.